ruihuafan/ruihuafan.github.io/misc.md

 I have not decided what to put here.

+An AI-generated webpage that summarizes some news today: [Global News](/apps/world_news.html)

-Here is a random imcomplete note on short-range entangled state just as a place-holder
+Here is a random imcomplete note on short-range entangled state

 - [Short-range entangled states](/notes/random_stuff/SRE/)